Gabriella439/slides/evangelism/marketing.md

   What Simon Peyton Jones calls "the slow death"

-Market "segmentation" is a general trick to stimulate a chain reaction
+Understanding "market segmentation" helps to stimulate a chain reaction

 # Amplification